kuumoneko/music_player/README.md

 >
 > UPDATE NOTE:
 >
-> download with spotify is not available, when you start to download spotify playlist or track, it will return an error and done start any thing
->
-> I think i will try to download via yt-dlp and remove spotify-downloader
+> I removed yt-dlp and spotify-download binary so the app will lighter, hehe

 ## Usage for developers and users will be added later, Im fixing something